 In the Buddhist land of Tibet, on the roof of the world, festivals and celebrations are a huge part of their way of life.
 Buddhist celebrations dominate their everyday lives in a way that non-Buddhists can barely even imagine.
 Dozens of celebrations and festivals, both large and small, are predominant in the Tibetan lunisolar calendar, and throughout the year, none is as popular or as widely celebrated as the Tibetan New Year.

 Losar, the Tibetan New Year, is the first day of the first month of the lunisolar calendar, when the first new moon is seen in the sky.
 The Tibetan lunisolar calendar is based on the lunar cycle, and can consist of either 12 or 13 months, depending on the year.
 While the dates are somewhat similar to the Chinese New Year, or Spring Festival, they do not always coincide, as the Tibetan calendar is only slightly similar to the Chinese calendar.

-In 2019, the Tibetan New Year was on February 5 in the Gregorian calendar.
-However, as with most lunisolar calendars, that date changes annually, and in 2020, Losar occurred on February 24, while in 2021, it is set for February 12.
-In the Chinese calendar, this can be as little as one day different, or could even be in a completely different month.
+However, as with most lunisolar calendars, that date changes annually, and in 2023, Losar occurred on Feb.
+21, while in 2024, it is set for Feb.
+10. In the Chinese calendar, this can be as little as one day different, or could even be in a completely different month.

 How to Celebrate Losar Tibetan New Year